globdesign/iot/README.md

 Use the https://github.com/globdesign/iot/edit/main/README.md

-Whenever you commit to this repo, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages from the content in your Markdown.
+Whenever you commit, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild pages from content in your Markdown.

 ### Markdown

 # Header 1
 ## Header 2
 ### Header 3

 1. Numbered
 2. List